 The spring type aerial hose arm supports should be robust and designed / sealed to avoid ingress/retention of water at the top canopy interface.
 They must provide positive hose support and limit hose stress.

+Consider 316 Stainless steel for coastal areas

 Consultation must be made with the Sasol Project Specialist if an alternative to this list is to be used, or if the pump on site is to be changed from what originally exists on a site.